 What to Do If Your Dog's SDMA Is Elevated

 Don’t panic—mildly elevated SDMA doesn’t mean kidney failure is imminent.
-Schedule follow-up testing to confirm the elevation.
-Your vet will likely recommend rechecking SDMA in 2-4 weeks along with complete urinalysis.
+Inflammation can sometimes influence SDMA test results, so schedule follow-up testing to confirm the elevation.
+Your vet will likely recommend rechecking SDMA in 2-4 weeks along with complete urinalysis and assessment of renal function.
 Review medications with your veterinarian and monitor water intake.

-If persistent SDMA elevation confirms kidney disease, management includes therapeutic kidney diets, phosphate binders, blood pressure control medications, possible subcutaneous fluid therapy, and regular monitoring every 3-6 months.
+If persistent SDMA elevation confirms kidney disease diagnosis, management includes therapeutic kidney diets, phosphate binders, blood pressure control medications, possible subcutaneous fluid therapy, and regular monitoring every 3-6 months.
 CompanAIn helps you stay on top of testing schedules with automatic reminders and organized records.

 SDMA Limitations and Considerations